 Analysis / Bias

-A 2014 Pew Research Survey found that 72% of The Guardian’s audience is consistently or mostly liberal, 20% Mixed and 9% consistently or mostly conservative.
+A 2014 Pew Research Survey found that 72% of The Guardian’s audience is consistently or mostly liberal, 20% Mixed, and 9% consistently or mostly conservative.
 This indicates that a more liberal audience strongly prefers the Guardian.
 Further, a Reuters institute survey found that 52% of respondents trust their news coverage and 19% do not, ranking them #7 in trust of the major UK news providers.

 Failed Fact Checks

 - Is everything you think you know about depression wrong? – False

-- Firms bidding for government contracts are being asked if they back Brexit. – False
+- Firms bidding for government contracts asked if they back Brexit. – False

 - The proportion of lung cancer cases only diagnosed after a visit to an A&E ranges from 15% in Guildford and Waverley in Surrey to 56% in Tower Hamlets and Manchester. – Inaccurate